-- 94. The Commissioner's search of premises may require some degree of assistance from occupiers of those premises, including unlocking doors and providing electricity.
-Section 17(3)(a) requires occupiers to provide reasonable facilities and assistance to the Commissioner. - 95.
-Refer to paragraph 82 for further information as to what occupiers will be told. - 96.
-The obligations to provide assistance and answer proper questions under s 17(3) do not amount to a detention within the meaning of s 23 of the NZBORA.
-However, occupiers will be treated with humanity and respect for the inherent dignity of the person. - 97.
+- 96. The Commissioner's search of premises may require some degree of assistance from occupiers of those premises, including unlocking doors and providing electricity.
+Section 17(3)(a) requires occupiers to provide reasonable facilities and assistance to the Commissioner. - 97.
+Refer to [84] for further information as to what occupiers will be told.

+52 Section 113(2)(h) of the SSA.

+- 98. The obligations to provide assistance and answer proper questions under s 17(3) do not amount to a detention within the meaning of s 23 of the NZBORA.
+However, occupiers will be treated with humanity and respect for the inherent dignity of the person. - 99.
+Section 17 does not contain a power to detain people and the Commissioner will ensure that, wherever assistance with a search is required, such assistance will be required in a manner that does not infringe s 22 of NZBORA (the right not to be arbitrarily arrested or detained).55 - 100.
 The Inland Revenue officer in charge will ask the occupiers to provide assistance at an early stage.
-Wherever possible, the Inland Revenue officer in charge will avoid keeping occupiers longer than is necessary for them to assist during the course of the search. - 98.
-When requiring assistance from occupiers, Inland Revenue will take into account the following factors: - 98.1. who is the occupier and their role in relation to the premises (see paragraph 37); - 98.2. the compliance cost to the occupier; - 98.3. the need for the occupier to also meet the needs of their business during the search (where the search occurs during that business' working hours); and - 98.4. the purpose for which the search powers are being exercised. - 99.
-Where the occupier is required to provide assistance, the Inland Revenue officer in charge will inform them of the reason for this, and that they have the right to refrain from making any incriminating statements (unless it is a proper question within the parameters discussed in paragraphs 103 to 121). - 100.
-The SSA also imposes additional obligations on a "specified person" to provide access information and other information or assistance that is reasonable and necessary to allow access to data held in a computer system or other data storage device or internet sites.49 A specified person is not required to give any information tending to incriminate them.50
+Wherever possible, the Inland Revenue officer in charge will avoid keeping occupiers longer than is necessary for them to assist during the course of the search. - 101.
+When requiring assistance from occupiers, Inland Revenue will take into account the following factors: - who is the occupier and their role in relation to the premises (see [37]); - the compliance cost to the occupier; - the need for the occupier to also meet the needs of their business during the search (where the search occurs during that business' working hours); and - the purpose for which the search powers are being exercised. - 102.
+Although generally the Commissioner will not require internet access as assistance from the occupier, if it is required the Commissioner will also consider the Commissioner's own internet availability at the premises (eg, availability of cellphone data coverage) and the internet plan available at the premises (eg, whether there is an unlimited data plan). - 103.
+Where the occupier is required to provide assistance, the Inland Revenue officer in charge will inform them of the reason for this, and that they have the right to refrain from making any incriminating statements (unless it is a proper question within the parameters discussed in [107] to [125]). - 104.
+The SSA also imposes additional obligations on a "specified person" to provide access information and other information or assistance that is reasonable and necessary to allow access to data held in a computer system or other data storage device or internet sites.56 A specified person is not required to give any information tending to incriminate them.57